i502Club/i502Club.Ccrs/i502Club.Ccrs/readme.md

 # i502Club.Ccrs
-This is a .net project to support WA's CCRS cannabis reporting system for use within other .net applications.
+This is a .net class libray project to support WA's CCRS cannabis reporting system for use within other .net applications.
 The project simplifies creating the boilerplate code for common models, interfaces and enums which developers are likely to be working with when sending data to the Cannabis Central Reporting System(CCRS).